Software tools for landscape evolution modeling

 It may also be built as a Python extension with a NumPy-compatible, low-level API.
 It is currently used as a core backend library in "Fastscape".Documentation Source repository

-Fastscapelib (C++) is the successor of Fastscapelib-Fortran (it is still in early development).
+Fastscapelib (C++) is the successor of Fastscapelib-Fortran.

-It aims to provide a flexible, yet optimized system for implementing various core algorithms (e.g., flow routing and enforcement, solvers for erosion processes) on multiple grids.
+It aims to provide a very flexible, yet optimized system for implementing various core algorithms (e.g., flow routing and enforcement, solvers for erosion processes) on multiple grids.

 It exposes a C++ API that is compatible with the Xtensor library (i.e., a multi-dimensional array library heavily inspired by NumPy).
 Thanks to Xtensor, it also exposes a Python/NumPy API and may have language bindings for R and Julia.Documentation Source repository